kubeflow/community/proposals/2676-istio-ambient.md/README.md

 Similarly to the `kubeflow` namespace, all user namespaces are included in the mesh in order to enable authorization enforcement, while sidecars are disabled.

 ##### One waypoint per namespace
 User namespaces are secured via an AuthorizationPolicy that is created dynamically by kubeflow's `profile-controller`.
 Most of the rules in this AuthorizationPolicy have L7 features[^8].
 In sidecar mode, this AuthorizationPolicy is enforced to all traffic in the namespace by having no `selector`.
 This is due to the nature of those namespaces, where services are created dynamically.
 In Istio ambient mode, the only way to enforce a namespace-wide L7 AuthorizationPolicy is by proxying traffic to the whole namespace through the waypoint and then attaching the AuthorizationPolicy to the waypoint.
 This results in the authorization rules being enforced for all traffic proxied by the waypoint.
 This means that **a separate waypoint needs to be deployed in every user namespace**.
+For more information on this decision and the future of it, refer to the [corresponding section in the Notes/Constraints/Caveats part](#one-waypoint-per-namespace-1).

 #### 5. Diagram
 The following diagram outlines how requests will flow with the suggested setup.
 For more information how this design is achieved, refer to the design details section below.